 American Indian Health and Family Services

-- Increase the number of persons in schools, foster care systems, juvenile justice programs, and tribal sites trained to identify and appropriately refer youth at risk for suicide.
+- Increase the number of persons in youth serving organization such as schools, foster care systems, juvenile justice programs, trained to identify and refer youth at risk for suicide

-- Increase the number of clinical service providers trained to assess, manage, and treat youth at risk for suicide.
+- Increase the number of health, mental health, and substance abuse providers trained to assess, manage and treat youth at risk for suicide

-- Increase the promotion and utilization of the National Suicide Prevention Lifeline.
+- Increase the promotion of the National Suicide Prevention Lifeline